PauFugit/PauFugit/README.md

 <h1 align="center">Hi 👋, I'm Paulina</h1>
-<h3 align="center">A passionate fullstack developer. </h3>
-  <h4 align="center">Full Stack Developer with experience creating web applications using modern technologies such as React, Next.js, Node.js, Prisma, and MySQL.
-I focus on building efficient and scalable solutions, collaborating on projects that optimize the user experience and improve performance.
-Here you will find some of my most recent projects, where I constantly apply new technologies and best practices in development.
-Always open to new collaborations and continuous learning! </h4>
   <br>
   <br>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=paufugit&label=Profile%20views&color=0e75b6&style=flat" alt="paufugit" /> </p>

-- 🔭 I’m currently working on My portafolio

-- 🌱 Currently perfecting myself in **Tailwind CSS**

 - 👨‍💻 All of my projects are available at <a href="https://github.com/PauFugit?tab=repositories">my repositorie</a>